swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 The numbers in the diagram denote which loop cycle the character was printed in (1 being the first loop, and 6 being the final loop).

-We can call the [loop variable]({{ page.root }}/reference/#loop-variable) anything we like, but there must be a colon at the end of the line starting the loop, and we must indent anything we want to run inside the loop.
-Unlike many other languages, there is no command to signify the end of the loop body (e.g. `end for`); what is indented after the `for` statement belongs to the loop.
+We can call the [loop variable]({{ page.root }}/reference/#loop-variable) anything we like, but to open the block we can't forget to put a colon at the end of the line starting the loop, then indent the code we want to run inside the loop.
+Unlike many other languages, there is no command to signify the end of the loop body (e.g. `end for`); the code block (i.e. indented section) after the `for` statement belongs to the loop -- you can also nest these!

 > ## What's in a name?
 >